 I will explain these further in the text below.

 So What is SATA 2.5?

-SATA 2.5 refers to the physical size or the form factor of the hard drive.
+SATA 2.5 refers to the hard drive’s physical size or form factor.

-2.5″ SATA drives are also known as laptop drives since they are compact and smaller than their 3.5″ desktop hard drive counterparts.
+2.5″ SATA drives are also known as laptops since they are compact and smaller than their 3.5″ desktop rigid drive counterparts.